 Have you ever been negotiating with someone and, when you reached an impasse, just started making up a new way of communicating?
-That’s what the chatty robots — or “dialog agents” — over at Facebook recently did.
+That’s what the chatty A.I. robots — or “dialog agents” — over at Facebook recently did.

 In a story for The Atlantic posted last week, Adrienne LaFrance writes about a remarkable bit of “buried” information found in a recent report by Facebook’s Artificial Intelligence Research Lab.
 In the report, Deal or No Deal?
 End-to-End Learning for Negotiation Dialogues, the researchers describe employing machine learning to train their “dialog agents” to negotiate.

 Apparently, these A.I. “chatbots” are quite good at making deals, according to the report.